 My ancestors waited in line, why don’t they?

-For the first 100 years, the US had an open immigration system that allowed any able-bodied immigrant in.
-There was no line at that time either.
-Under current policy, most immigrants arriving between 1790-1924 wouldn’t be allowed in.
+For the first 100 years, the U.S. had an open immigration system that allowed entrance to any able-bodied immigrant without wait time.
+Most immigrants who arrived before 1924 would not be allowed entry under current policy.

 Immigrants bring crime.